Relative Transformation Estimation Based on Fusion of Odometry and UWB Ranging Data: Theoretical Analysis

 These examples with clear physical interpretations have also been stated separately in \cite{van2019board,cornejo2015distributed}.
 Additionally, we provide simulation results in Sect. \ref{subsec:UncertaintyEval} to demonstrate the above observations.
-Although the study of optimal configurations (which maximize $\det(\mathbf{F})$ or equivalently minimize the uncertainty volume) is outside the scope of this paper, it is an interesting subject for future works.
+Besides identifying degenerate cases, $\detF$ can also be used to study the optimal configurations and online trajectory planning.
+Specifically, from a given number of measurements, by maximizing $\det(\mathbf{F})$ (or equivalently minimizing the uncertainty volume) subjected to limited sensing range and other motion constraints, we can find the optimal configurations.
+On the other hand, the online trajectory planning problem can use the D-optimal cost function ($J = -\ln\det(\mathbf{F})$) to plan the next best sensing positions given the current estimates.
+Although these studies are outside the scope of this paper, they are interesting subjects for future works.